 After base calling, all paired-end fastq files were trimmed using cutadapt (v 1.8.3)(41) to removed adapter sequences and low quality bases with parameters ‘-q 15 --minimum-length 36’.
 HG19 reference genome was downloaded from ENSEMBL.
 Lambda genome was also included in the reference sequence for calculating bisulfite conversion rate.
 Filtered paired-end bisulfite sequencing data were mapped with Bismark (v0.14.5)(42) using with default parameters.
 After alignment, read duplicates were removed using the deduplicate_bismark application included in the bismark software.
 Then the BAM files produced by Bismark were sorted using samtools (v 0.1.19) and overlapping paired-end reads were clipped using ClipOverlap function of bamUtil (https://github.com/statgen/bamUtil) to prevent counting twice from the same observation.
-For each CpG, the methylation level was combined from both DNA strands and estimated as mi/(mi + ui), where mi was defined as the number of methylated cytosines and ui was defined as the number of unmethylated cytosines.
+For each CpG, the methylation level was combined from both DNA strands and estimated as m/(m + u), where m was defined as the number of methylated cytosines and u was defined as the number of unmethylated cytosines.
 The number of methylated and unmethylated cytosines of long range regions were generated using R package methylKit.
 The average methylation level of each long range region (MethylLRM) was calculated as the total number of cytosines divided by the number of methylated cytosines.

 Identification of the optimal region size of long range methylation (LRM)

-The HCC genome was divided into 500-Kb, 1-Mb, 1.5Mb, 2-Mb and 2.5-Mb, respectively.
-For each size, the average methylation level for each region from autosome were calculated.
+The HCC genome was divided into 500-Kb, 1-Mb, 1.5Mb, 2-Mb and 2.5-Mb segments.
+For each size, the average methylation level for each region from autosome was calculated.
 The hypo-methylated region were identified as methylation level difference larger than 0.2 compared to the corresponding region in heathy individual.
 Then the percentage of hypo-methylated regions across the genome was calculated.
 The largest percentage of hypo-methylated region size was selected as the optimal size of LRM

 Randomly re-sampling lower reads from medium WGBS data

-A randomly sampling method was used to obtain low depth WGBS for 5 medium WGBS of cell-free DNA. (a) 1M to 10M read pairs (increasing by 1M step) was randomly extracted from each medium WGBS data set. (b) For each re-sampling, the average methylation level for each 2-Mb region (MethylLRM) from autosome were calculated and pearson correlation coefficient was used to show the correlation of all the autosomal MethylLRM between this re-sampling reads and total WGBS reads.
-This process was repeated for 100 times. (c) For each re-sampling, coefficient of variation (CV) for correlation coefficient was calculated across 100 randomly re-sampling to examine the variability of 100 extraction.
+A random sampling method was used to obtain low depth WGBS for 5 medium WGBS of cell-free DNA: (a) 1M to 10M read pairs (increasing by 1M step) was randomly extracted from each medium WGBS data set. (b) For each resampling, the average methylation level for each autosomal 2-Mb region (MethylLRM) was calculated and a Pearson correlation coefficient was used to show the correlation for all the autosomal MethylLRM between the resampled reads and the total WGBS reads.
+This process was repeated 100 times. (c) For each resampling, a coefficient of variation (CV) for the correlation coefficient was calculated across the 100 random resamples to examine the variability of the 100 extractions.

 Identification of hyper-LRMs and hypo-LRMs

-We adopted the method of Chan et al.(18) to define the hyper- or hypo- MethylLRM compared to the healthy ref group.
+We adopted the method of Chan et al.(18) to define the hyper- or hypo- MethylLRM compared to the healthy reference group.
 Only autosomes were included in this analysis.
-A 2-Mb region of a sample was defined as hyper- or hypo-methylated if its average methylation level was at least 3 SDs above or below the mean of the corresponding region of the healthy individuals.
-Then the number and percentage of hyper- or hypo- MethylLRM within the genome was calculated.
+A 2-Mb region from a sample was defined as hyper- or hypo-methylated if its average methylation level was at least 3 SDs above or below the mean of the corresponding region within the healthy individuals.
+Lastly, the number and percentage of hyper- or hypo- MethylLRM within the genome were calculated.

 Identification and annotation of the differentially methylated CpGs (DMCs) and genes (DMGs)